What Happens When Your Transmission Blows?

 A transmission needs lubrication to be able to function properly.
 Automatic Transmission Fluid is very recognizable because of the red color and sweet smell.
 A burnt smell and more brownish color is also a sign that your transmission needs service.

-Overheating is the biggest sign that there is an issue with your transmission.
+Overheating is the biggest signs of transmission failure.
 It stems from the wrong type of transmission fluid or the lack thereof.
 If you suspect something is wrong keep an eye on your temperature gauge.

 In an automatic car listen and feel for any slipping or clunking of gears when you change from park to drive and as it changes gears when you increase speed.
 In a manual car listen for the same things as you engage and release the clutch and when you change gears.